 Babies love to imitate, soft-bodied dolls and stuffed animals are a perfect size and made of nice soft textures for younger children as they learn to hug and feed their own babies.

 One of the most motivating toys for babies learning to crawl and walk is a ball.
 Babies will love rolling it back and forth to their parent as they begin to imitate simple games, and will love crawling across the floor to find and bring back their ball.

-At a loss for what to buy or overwhelmed with to many choices?
-Consider buying a subscription to a toy rental service, like Sparkbox Toys that will deliver educational toys to your home, based upon your child's age level and interests.
+At a loss for what to buy or overwhelmed with too many choices?
+Consider buying a subscription to a toy rental service, like Sparkbox Toys that will deliver educational toys to your home, based on your child's age level and interests.
 Love the toy, pay a portion of the retail price and keep it.
 Or return all the toys in the box with pre-paid postage and receive a new box of toys the following month.